-Our Repair Service has a long history that dates back to 1967, when Dan Erlewine founded the shop as The Guitar Hospital in Ann Arbor Michigan.
-Dan not only was the local repair person, he built guitars for prominent players such as Albert King, Jerry Garcia, and Otis Rush to name a few biggies.
+Our Repair Service dates back to 1967 when Dan Erlewine founded the The Guitar Hospital in Ann Arbor Michigan.
+Dan was not only the local repair person, he built guitars for prominent players such as Albert King, Jerry Garcia, and Otis Rush to name a few biggies.

-Dan and his brother Michael Erlewine founded the roots blues band, “The Prime Movers” in the late 60’s that supported many great players with one notable player being James Osterburg (aka; Iggy Pop) on drums.
+Dan and his brother Michael Erlewine also founded the roots blues band, “The Prime Movers” that supported many great players with one notable player being James Osterburg (aka; Iggy Pop) on drums.

 Dan and Bryan

-Bryan is now one of the worlds leading experts in fretted instrument maintenance, repair, and restoration.
-His work has been well documented in major publications and he has earned an international reputation as a public speaker lecturing on fretted instrument making and repair.
-Over the years he has contributed to many publications and currently is one of the co-columnists for Premier Guitar Magazine’s Acoustic Soundboard.
+Bryan changed the shops name in 1986 to Galloup Guitars and today Bryan is known as a leading expert in fretted instrument repair and restoration.
+His work has been well documented that has earned him an international reputation as a public speaker lecturing on the history and advancements of Lutherie.
+He’s contributed extensively to major publications and currently is one of the co-columnists for Premier Guitar Magazine’s Acoustic Soundboard.

-Over the past thirty years Bryan has performed every acoustic guitar repair possible (and some impossible!) on every style of acoustic guitar.
-For some of the toughest cases, Bryan developed new techniques and tools which have since become widely used in the world of acoustic guitar repair.
+Over the past thirty years Bryan has performed every acoustic guitar repair possible (and some impossible!).
+For some of the toughest cases, Bryan developed new techniques and tools which have since become widely used throughout the industry.
 From neck re-sets to damaged sound boards, Bryan’s bench has seen it all.

 Bryan has long been considered the first-choice repairman to restore damaged vintage electric guitars.
-Whether it’s repairing a broken peghead, electronics work, or precision setup, Galloup Guitars meets the highest standards for professional electric guitar repair.
-Bass players will be glad to hear that Bryan’s been a bassist for 40 years.
+Whether it’s repairing a broken peg head or precision setup, Galloup Guitars meets only the highest standards.
+Bass players will be glad to hear Bryan’s been a bassist for 40 years.
 He truly understands this instrument’s unique issues and can make your bass play and sound right.
-Find out for yourself why Bryan is among the top electric guitar repair experts in the industry.

-Instrument refurbishing and restoration are much different from your general maintenance and repair issues.
+Instrument restoration are much different from your general maintenance and repair issues.
 The techniques used typically require decades of experience to bring an instrument back to working condition.

 (And yes, this guitar was restored to full playing condition!)